homerhanumat/CourseraDataGC/codebook.md

 * bandsEnergy: Energy of a frequency interval within the 64 bins of the FFT of each window.
 * angle: Angle between to vectors.

-The data contains 561 measurments.
+In all, 561 types of measurments were mad eon each subject.
 For reasons I do not know, some measurment names in the data as described above are *duplicated*.
 Here is a table of the duplicated names, showing that each was duplicated three times:

 ```
                                  timesOccurring